cockroachdb/docs/v20.1/vectorized-execution.md

 To turn vectorized execution on for these operations, set the `vectorize` [session variable](set-vars.html) to `on`.

-These operations require [memory buffering](https://en.wikipedia.org/wiki/Data_buffer) during execution.
+<span class="version-tag">New in v20.1:</span> These operations require [memory buffering](https://en.wikipedia.org/wiki/Data_buffer) during execution.
 If there is not enough memory allocated for an operation, CockroachDB will spill the intermediate execution results to disk.
 By default, the memory limit allocated per operator is 64MiB.
 You can change this limit with the `sql.distsql.temp_storage.workmem` [cluster setting](cluster-settings.html).

 You can also configure a node's total budget for in-memory query processing at node startup with the [`--max-sql-memory` flag](cockroach-start.html#general).
 If the queries running on the node exceed the memory budget, the node spills intermediate execution results to disk.
 The [`--max-disk-temp-storage` flag](cockroach-start.html#general) sets the maximum on-disk storage capacity.
 If the maximum on-disk storage capacity is reached, the query will return an error during execution.